 - to assess the functioning of the Board of Directors; - · to check that the important issues are thoroughly prepared and discussed; - evaluating the actual contribution of each director, his or her attendance at board meetings and his or her constructive involvement in discussions and decision-making; - checking whether the current composition of the Board of Directors corresponds to that which is desirable.
-The non-executive directors regularly evaluate (preferably once a year) their interaction with the College of daily management.
-To this end, they meet at least once a year in the absence of the members of the College of daily management.
+The non-executive directors regularly evaluate (preferably once a year) their interaction with the Executive Committee.
+To this end, they meet at least once a year in the absence of the members of the Executive Committee.
 The contribution of each director is periodically evaluated in order to adapt the composition of the Board of Directors to changing circumstances.